Want to create interactive content? It’s easy in Genially!

 Data analysis tool

-You are working for a design engineering firm and you are a part of the team that has taken on the project to develop a new site.
+As you work through this simulation, imagine that you are working for a design engineering firm as part of the team that has taken on a brand new project to develop a new site.
 The scope is to undertake a feasibility design to determine the most suited development for the site.
 The site is as follows:

 click the image